Department of Labor Logo United States Department of Labor

 Labor Compensation: Labor compensation, defined as payroll plus supplemental payments, is a

-constructed using BEA nonfarm compensation less private household compensation.
-Compensation for
+measures are constructed using BEA nonfarm compensation less private household

-calculated by multiplying the state’s productivity growth rate by its average share of total current dollar
+is calculated by multiplying the state's productivity growth rate by its average share of total

-as a percent of the series value in the previous year.
-Over a period of more than one year, the annual
+the next as a percent of the series value in the previous year.
+Over a period of more than one

-percent change is the compound annual growth rate in an index series, or an annualized average growth
+year, the annual percent change is the compound annual growth rate in an index series, or an

 Table 1.
 Recent labor productivity and related data, private nonfarm sector